 I like to travel and meet new people.

 We deal with young people and participate in an interesting phase of their lives.
-It is so interesting to see how characters evolve, people become more self confident and more self assured.
+It is so interesting to see how characters evolve, people become more self-confident and more self-assured.

-That we have to do endless follow ups with some companies and local partners.
+That we have to do endless follow-ups with some companies and local partners.
 It’s a South African thing.

 The friendliness and openness of the locals.
 They are never too busy for a small chat or for a smile, even in the harshest living conditions.

 I wake up around seven and sometimes take my dogs for a walk on the beach before going to work.
-I start at 9h00 and there is lots of emails!
+I start at 9h00 and there are lots of emails!
 I spent most of my day behind the screen, but often we welcome new interns or volunteers, meet employers, see host families or view other accommodation facilities.
 Every Wednesday we do a “Stammtisch” meeting with our clients in Cape Town.

 In Cape Town there is always something going on to keep the mind busy.
 If at home I like to read, do some beading or just relax.

 Outdoor Activities You Love to Do?